drforr/Perl-Mogrify/README.md

     string, then all Policies will be loaded with their default configuration.
     See ["CONFIGURATION"](#configuration) for more information.

     **-severity** is the minimum severity level.
-Only Enforcer modules that have a severity greater than `$N` will be applied.
+Only Transformer modules that have a severity greater than `$N` will be applied.
 Severity values are integers ranging from 1 (least severe violations) to 5 (most severe violations).
 The default is 5.
-For a given `-profile`, decreasing the `-severity` will usually reveal more Enforcer violations.
+For a given `-profile`, decreasing the `-severity` will usually reveal more Transformer violations.
 You can set the default value for this option in your `.perlcriticrc` file.
-Users can redefine the severity level for any Enforcer in their `.perlcriticrc` file.
+Users can redefine the severity level for any Transformer in their `.perlcriticrc` file.
 See ["CONFIGURATION"](#configuration) for more information.

     If it is difficult for you to remember whether severity "5" is the most or